- Home

 Training Your Family to Puppy-Proof

-Puppy-proofing isn’t just about preparing the house—it’s about preparing everyone who lives there.
-Kids should learn to keep their toys out of the puppy’s reach and avoid leaving small items, like Lego or hair ties, on the floor.
+Puppy-proofing isn't just about preparing the house - it's about preparing everyone who lives there.
+Kids should learn to keep their toys out of the puppy's reach and avoid leaving small items, like Lego or hair ties, on the floor.
 Ensure all family members know to keep doors closed, especially to rooms that are off-limits.
 The same goes for visitors who might not realize the house is now home to a furry escape artist.

 Consistency is key.
 Make sure everyone in the household is on the same page when it comes to puppy-proofing and setting boundaries.